Russell Sao Paulo pole a 'milestone' for Mercedes

 Mercedes chief engineer Andrew Shovlin said: "What we would say from what we've seen this year is that Max is going to be quick.

 "If the track is warmer, it will probably help some of their issues.
-They looked like they were front limited (lacking front-end grip).
+They looked like they were front limited [lacking front-end grip].
 That will diminish a bit.

 "It doesn't follow they were unaware the medium was a weaker tyre, it might be they knew it was weak and were getting it out of the way.
 So I think they were going for strategically the lesser of two evils.

-"We all have to run a medium or a hard tyre as well as a soft (in the grand prix) so we are expecting a tougher battle but we couldn't have got ourselves in a better position.
+"We all have to run a medium or a hard tyre as well as a soft [in the grand prix] so we are expecting a tougher battle, but we couldn't have got ourselves in a better position.
 We've had decent race pace.
 We don't expect it to be anything other than a hard battle."

 Vindication of Mercedes progress